Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueueAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** New-AzureRmServiceBusQueueAuthorizationRule ** cmdlet create a new AuthorizationRule for the provided ServiceBus Queue.
+The **New-AzureRmServiceBusQueueAuthorizationRule** cmdlet creates a new authorization rule for the specified Service Bus queue.

 ## EXAMPLES